Guide to non-toxic & eco-friendly school supplies including crayons, markers, glue, lunch gear, backpacks, binders, hand

 Miscellaneous School Supplies

 Most school glue is pretty safe but a plant-based version is better for the planet.
-Look for recycled versions of common school supplies like paper clips, erasers and scissors.
+Look for recycled versions of common school supplies like paper clips, erasers, scissors and pencil cases.
 If you must buy hand sanitizer, get a non-toxic brand.

 What are your favorite eco-friendly school supply sources?
 Please share in the comments!